 - 4.8.1 Tenants may, if their tenancy agreement allows them to, sub-let their property.
-However, our permission must be obtained before they do so. - 4.8.2 Where a tenant has failed to obtain our permission or we have evidence that substantial profit as a result of the sub-letting of a property, we reserve the right to pursue legal action against the tenant. - 4.8.3 We have a responsibility to ensure that our properties are let to those in housing need in accordance with our Lettings Policy and any Choice-based Lettings (CBL) Policies in place.
-We aim to prevent squatters and illegal occupiers through: - ✓ The appropriate security of empty properties - ✓ Minimising the time that a property is empty - ✓ Regular estate inspections - ✓ Working closely with partner agencies such as the relevant local authority, the Police or any other agencies to prevent tenancy/benefit fraud - ✓ Verifying the identity of tenants at sign up and validating this within the first four weeks of the tenancy - ✓ The use of tenancy audits and other internal checks - Training all front-line and repairs colleagues on the identification and management of tenancy fraud - Raising awareness amongst the local community and providing a range of reporting mechanisms - 4.8.4 We will not tolerate any unauthorised occupants of any property and will take all steps available to us to remove any unauthorised occupants of a property as quickly as possible.
+However, you must contact us to obtain permission before they do so.
+Tenants are required to tell us on request the name, age and gender of the person they are sub-letting part of their property to.
+This information will be processed and stored in line with our Data Protection and Data Retention policies. - 4.8.2 Where a tenant has failed to obtain our permission or we have evidence that substantial profit has been made as a result of the sub-letting of a property, we reserve the right to pursue legal action against the tenant. - 4.8.3 We have a responsibility to ensure that our properties are let to those in housing need in accordance with our Lettings Policy and any Choice-based Lettings (CBL) Policies in place.
+We aim to prevent squatters and illegal occupiers through: - ✓ The appropriate security of empty properties - ✓ Minimising the time that a property is empty - ✓ Regular estate inspections - ✓ Working closely with partner agencies such as the relevant local authority, the Police or any other agencies to prevent tenancy/benefit fraud - Verifying the identity of tenants at sign up and validating this within the first four weeks of the tenancy - ✓ The use of tenancy audits and other internal checks - Training all front-line and repairs colleagues on the identification and management of tenancy fraud - ✓ Raising awareness amongst the local community and providing a range of reporting mechanisms - 4.8.4 We will not tolerate any unauthorised occupants of any property and will take all steps available to us to remove any unauthorised occupants of a property as quickly as possible.
 We will issue 'use and occupancy charges' (known as Mesne Profit) on all illegal occupants to ensure revenue is received throughout the process.